lbullen21/portfolio/README.md

-# Lauren Bullen - Portfolio
+# Lauren Pena - Portfolio

 A modern, responsive portfolio website built with Next.js and TypeScript, showcasing my work as a Software Engineer with a focus on frontend development.